Skip to Main Content

 It is the responsibility of all Accenture employees to be inclusive in their daily business decisions when selecting the best suppliers for our company.

 Accenture sponsors and/or is a corporate member of the National Minority Supplier Development Council (NMSDC), the Women’s Business Enterprise National Council (WBENC), the National Gay and Lesbian Chamber of Commerce (NGLCC) and the National Association of Minority & Women Owned Law Firms (NAMWOLF), with global expansion in the United Kingdom, Canada, and India.
-In fiscal 2012, we directed nearly 27 percent of our procurement spending in the United States to diverse (small, minority- and women- and other diversity group-owned) businesses.
-Doing Business with AccentureSuppliers interested in doing business with Accenture in the United States should register their capabilities online by visiting the Accenture Supplier Portal at www.accenture.com/vendor, clicking on the Supplier Portal link and completing the online profile.
+In fiscal 2014, we directed nearly 27 percent of our procurement spending in the United States to diverse (small, minority- and women- and other diversity group-owned) businesses.
+Doing Business with AccentureSuppliers interested in doing business with Accenture in the United States should register their capabilities online by visiting the Accenture Supplier Inclusion & Diversity Connection Page at www.accenture.com/vendor and completing the online profile.
 Once completed, their information will be submitted to our database for review by our sourcing and commodity managers and other buying groups for future procurement needs.
 If there is a business fit, they may be contacted.
 Please note that registration does not guarantee business with Accenture.
 Accenture recommends that suppliers obtain certification from the following certifying agencies or their regional affiliates: the National Minority Supplier Development Council (NMSDC), the Women’s Business Enterprise National Council (WBENC) or the National Gay and Lesbian Chamber of Commerce (NGLCC).To find out more about Accenture’s program, see our US Supplier Diversity Program brochure.

 Skip Footer Links